-UTI Treatment in Tyler, TX
+Treatment for Urinary Tract Infections in Tyler, TX

 A Urinary tract infection, or UTI, is an infection in the urinary system that is typically found in the bladder.
 Urinary tract infections in men are less common than they are in women.
-The symptoms of a urinary tract infection can be painful and uncomfortable, but can be easily treated by Dr. R. Clay Williams when caught early on.
+The symptoms of a urinary tract infection can be painful and uncomfortable but can be easily treated by Dr. R. Clay Williams when caught early on.

 Types of Urinary Tract Infections

-- Kidneys (acute pyelonephritis): a severe kidney infection that includes symptoms such as a high fever, bloody/cloudy urine, and nausea and vomiting
+- Kidneys (acute pyelonephritis): a severe kidney infection that includes symptoms such as high fever, bloody/cloudy urine, and nausea and vomiting

 - Bladder (cystitis): inflammation of the bladder caused by a bacterial infection, which typically results in frequent and painful urination